Event Concept: What Is It and Why Is It Essential to Have One?

 Designing a knockout event isn’t as easy as it seems.
 There’s more to it than just inviting some speakers and attendees.
 When it comes to designing an exceptional event that impresses your attendees and satisfies your sponsors, you’ll need to develop a real strategy to make your event unique.

 The event concept is the starting place from where the event design comes to life.
-The event concept visualizes the main idea or theme that guides your decisions on everything from the speakers you invite to the decorations you choose.
-Importantly, the event concept identifies the values and expectations your participants will take away from your event.
+While your event strategy defines why your event exists and what it needs to accomplish, the event concept visualizes the main idea or theme that guides your decisions on everything from the speakers you invite to the decorations you choose.
 If you are missing a clear concept to design your event around, your event will feel chaotic and disjointed.
 A strong event concept is essential because it helps you to stay focused and organized.
 It will also set you up for success when it comes to creating a unique event that will impress your attendees and speakers.

-In this article, we’ll talk about everything you need to know about creating a strong event concept.
+In this comprehensive guide, we’ll explore everything you need to know about creating event concepts that work in today’s competitive landscape.

 What is an event concept?